hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 The previous Atrac3+ implementation only copied some variables back to this.
 The new one uses it directly to hold most state.

+### `sceAtracReinit`

+Don't really understand the purpose of this.

 ## General calling pattern

 During init, you should call sceAtracGetMaxSample to figure out your audio channel buffer size.
-You need to round-robin these, not sure if 2 or 3 are needed, I've seen games use both I think.
+For use with `sceAudioOutputBlocking` you need to round-robin these, not sure if 2 or 3 are needed, I've seen games use both I think.
 This gets passed into the second argument of `sceAudioChReserve`.

 `sceAtracGetNextSample` returns how many audio samples will be written by the next call to `sceAtracDecodeData`.
 If it's less than `sceAtracGetMaxSample()` you probably want to offset the output a bit to line up with the next frame to avoid a small glitch.